-In the US, international students can apply in several ways, through, Common App, Universal College Application, Questbridge, and School-specific applications.
-Which US application will you be using will depend on the school you are applying for.
+In the U.S., international students can apply in several ways, including through Common App, Coalition on Scoir, QuestBridge, school-specific applications, and, in very limited cases, the Universal College Application.
+The application platform you use depends on the schools you are applying to.
 To learn more, let’s explore each type of college application.

 Types of US College Applications